 All of these individuals are subject to the entry-level driver training requirements and must complete a course of instruction provided by an entity that meets the qualification standards set forth in the final rule.
 FMCSA anticipates that many entities currently providing entry-level driver training, including motor carriers, school districts, independent training schools, and individuals will be eligible to provide training that complies with the new requirements.

 Drivers who are not subject to or are excepted or exempted from federal CDL requirements are not subject to this final rule.
 For example, military drivers, farmers, and firefighters who are excepted from federal CDL requirements are not subject to this Final Rule.

 The entry-level driver training Final Rule goes into effect on February 6, 2017, with a compliance date of February 2020.

-Click on the following link to view the entry-level driver training Final Rule.
+Click on the following link to view the ELDT Final Rule.

 Click on the following link to learn more about Entry-Level Driver Training.

-Click on the following link to view the list of Entry-Level Driver Training Advisory Committee members.
+Click on the following link to learn more about ELDT Advisory Committee.